 One of the SoA-designated, profession-wide competencies for doctoral interns is to provide supervision through a simulated or actual format.
 CAPS interns develop this competency through their work with doctoral-level practicum counselors from WSU's Clinical Psychology Program who are participating in beginning practicum at CAPS.
-While these practicum counselors receive individual supervision from a departmental supervisor or other CAPS clinical staff for their therapy cases, interns provide training and supervision for the practicum counselors' initial consultations (IC's), co-facilitation of skills-based groups/workshops offered through CAPS, and outreaches (one per semester).
+Interns co-supervise these practicum counselors with their primary supervisor for their therapy cases, initial consultations (IC's), co-facilitation of skills-based groups/workshops offered through CAPS (schedule permitting), and outreaches (optional).

-Early in the fall semester, beginning practicum counselors learn to conduct IC's via instruction from their practicum class and their intern supervisor.
+Early in the fall semester, beginning practicum counselors learn to conduct IC's via instruction from their practicum class and their supervisors.
 They engage in role-plays, shadow advanced providers' ICs, write up mock IC reports, and are observed as they conduct their own IC's.
-As their IC supervisors, interns are involved in reviewing and providing feedback on this clinical work and associated written reports.
+As their IC co-supervisors, interns are involved in reviewing and providing feedback on this clinical work and associated written reports.
+Interns also co-supervise beginning practicum counselors individual therapy cases, which gradually increase in number and complexity over the course of the year.
+This involves regular review of documentation and tape.

-Over the year, interns also supervise practicum counselors as they learn about and co-facilitate (with the intern) skills-based groups or workshop series.
+Over the year, interns may also co-supervise practicum counselors as they learn about and co-facilitate (with the intern) skills-based groups or workshop series.
 This may include our ACT-based "Getting Unstuck" workshop, a DBT-inspired "Mood Management" workshop, a Mindfulness group, or a CBT for Anxiety workshop.

-Finally, interns help their supervisees prepare for one outreach each semester.
+Finally, interns help their supervisees prepare for optional outreach when there is interest and need.
 Practicum counselors sign up for these outreaches through the CAPS Outreach Coordinator.

 Interns complete mid- and end-of-semester evaluations of their supervisees.
-These are shared verbally with other CAPS supervisors and Clinical Psychology faculty representatives in summary form at two "supervision conference" meetings each semester.
 The written evaluations are submitted to the Clinical Psychology department and are also kept within trainee files at CAPS.
 Practicum supervisees provide end-of-semester evaluations of their supervisors; each intern's evaluations are stored in their internship training file.